centgan/Tradebot/README.md

 # Tradebot
-Just a trading bot to make passive income
+Just a trading bot to make passive income.
+This uses my own alogrithm that I designed and developed.

 Order.py has been modtified from main branch
 The main branch is dog shit but left it because there may be a time where I have to go back to where I began